ex3mpli/CDRM-Extension/README.md

 3. Click Load unpacked and select the project folder.

 4. The extension will be activated on supported DRM playback pages.

+## ⚠️ Disclaimer
+This project is for educational and research purposes only.
+Using it to bypass DRM protections may violate terms of service or local laws.
+Use responsibly and at your own risk.

+## 🙏 Credits
+Developed and maintained by **[TPD94](https://github.com/TPD94)**.
+Big thanks to the open-source DRM and reverse-engineering community.